 - Joint Supporters Response To August 21 Supplemental Questions On Proposed DVD-Related DMCA Exemptions (PDF, or view as HTML); submitted September 8, 2009.

 The Copyright Office sent around a second set of supplemental questions on August 22, 2009.
-The OTW collaborated with the Electronic Frontier Foundation, a number of library associations (ALA, AALA, ARL, ACRL), film and media studies professors, and documentary filmmakers and their organizations, on a joint reply.
+The OTW collaborated with the Electronic Frontier Foundation, a number of library associations (ALA, AALL, ARL, ACRL), film and media studies professors, and documentary filmmakers and their organizations, on a joint reply.
 We also co-wrote a separate response with the EFF specifically to address the particular needs of vidders and other remix artists; see below.

 - OTW & EFF Response To August 21 Supplemental Questions, Specific To Noncommercial Video Remix Creators (PDF, or view as HTML); submitted September 8, 2009.